 Guide To Dental Insurance in China

 We get a lot of enquiries from about dental insurance for expats in China.
-Some enquiries are from Americans with pristine white gleaming teeth, and sometimes from Brits with wonky stained gnashers.
-So whether you keep your teeth in good condition, or not, and you’re concerned, having medical insurance which covers dental work can be very helpful.
+And whether you keep your teeth in good condition, or not, and you’re concerned, having medical insurance which covers dental work can be very helpful.

 Interestingly dental insurance doesn’t exist outside of the US as a standalone insurance plan.
 Most health insurance plans give you the option to either add dental coverage onto a health insurance plan or upgrade to a more comprehensive plan which includes dental coverage.